Online Reporting System RCRAInfo

 • Failure to maintain copies: final manifests must be maintained as paper or electronic copies in the e-Manifest system.
 Facilities may be required to provide copies of manifests during inspections or demonstrate the ability to access the federal e-Manifest system

-• Starting January 22, 2025, all SQGs and LQGs will be required to register with the federal e-Manifest system
+• As of January 22, 2025, all SQGs and LQGs will be required to register with the federal e-Manifest system

 Overview of RCRAInfo